-The EN4093 can be configured to have either 2 or 8 output Class of Service (COS) queues per port, into which each packet is placed.
+The CN4093 can be configured to have 8 output Class of Service (COS) gueues per port, into which each packet is placed.
 Each packet's 802.1p priority determines its COS queue, except when an ACL action sets the COS queue of the packet.